 Per the St. Jude website, the non-profit "is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases."

-It's a busy summer for Rucker, with his famous rock band Hootie & The Blowfish reuniting for a string of summer and fall dates, including a Sept.
-7 visit to Nashville's Bridgestone Arena.
+It was a busy year for Rucker, with his famous rock band Hootie & The Blowfish reuniting for a string of summer and fall dates, including a visit to Nashville's Bridgestone Arena.
 The band also released it's first new album in 15 years, Imperfect Circle.
 The "Wagon Wheel" singer also joined Blake Shelton's team on The Voice.

 This article was originally published in June of 2019.